AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 ![](../assets/media/image13.png)

-**Figure 6** – Link between the capacity invested by **Antares-Xpansion**, and the capacity available in the ANTARES study
+**Figure 6** – Link between the capacity invested by Antares-Xpansion, and the capacity available in the Antares study

 Note that by default, the parameters `link-profile` and `already-installed-link-profile` contain only 1's, thus assuming "perfect"